 At Manchester Metropolitan University, we understand the level of commitment international students make when then choose to come and study in the UK.

 Our staff are all fully committed to providing excellent and supportive teaching and learning experiences for all of our international students.

 Through our close relationships with professional and regulatory bodies, and with employers, our courses focus on the bringing together of academic and practitioner skills and knowledge.

 To help increase the future prospects of our graduates, we carefully design our teaching methods to make sure there is a focus on enhancing transferrable skills for our students.
 We cover everything from teamwork to in-depth research, and presentation skills to report writing.

 Our teaching also draws heavily on the individual research interests of our academic staff.
 This allows our Faculty at Manchester Met to maintain a large range of courses, often exploring cutting-edge issues.

 We welcome students from across the world to come and join us for short periods of study.

-As a large and vibrant faculty, all our academic staff are involved in a research and knowledge exchange activity that informs learning and teaching.
+As a large and vibrant Faculty, all of our academic staff are involved in a research and knowledge exchange activity that helps to inform learning and teaching.

 We also conduct and publish research at a regional, national and international level.
 This research leads to innovations in practice and knowledge in related professional fields.